-Maybe you'd like to train landing without having to take off and circuit in order to head for the runway and land.
-Type the command line displayed below in a terminal window to start the simulator in flight and heading for the runway.
-The airplane is placed 6 miles ahead of the runway, at an altitude of 1000 feet and a speed of about 120 knots.
+To practise landings, use the command line below in a terminal window to start the simulator in flight and heading for the runway.
+The airplane is placed 5 miles ahead of the runway, at an altitude of 1500 feet and a speed of about 120 knots.

-fgfs -offset-distance=6 -altitude=1000 -vc=120
+fqfs -offset-distance=5 -altitude=1500 -vc=120 -timeofday=noon